loicfrering/LosoDiAnnotationsBundle/Resources/doc/configuration.rst

 Configuration
 =============

-You can configure LosoBundle in one of the following ways in app/config/config.yml::
+You can configure LosoDiAnnotationsBundle in one of the following ways in app/config/config.yml::

-    loso:
+    loso_di_annotations:
         service_scan:
             DemoBundle: ~
             MyBundle: